Mekelle offensive: 17 November

-18 November
+18–22 November

 Ethiopian forces captured Shire and Axum in the morning.
 Around 9 a.m., Ethiopian forces were advancing towards Mekelle by three roads from South, East and Northwest around 200 kilometers away from the city.
 The Chief of Staff of the Ethiopian Defense Force, Berhanu Jula, announced an intention to encircle Mekelle in order to capture TPLF forces.
 Fighting between Tigray and Eritrea reportedly took place in Adi Quala, Zalembesa, Taruna, Ali Tina, Wadqomdi, and Badme.

-19 November

 TPLF leader Debretsion said that Mekelle was bombed but gave no details of casualties or injuries.
 Redwan Hussein, a government spokesperson, said that government troops are closing in on Mekelle and had won multiple victories, capturing a number of towns on their campaign towards the Tigray capital.

-20 November

 Mekelle was hit by an airstrike which inflicted significant damage on Mekelle University, injuring several civilians.
-By this point, government-allied forces captured Adwa, while making advances toward Adigrat.
+By 21 November, government-allied forces captured Adwa, while making advances toward Adigrat.

-22 November
+22–27 November

 Military spokesperson of Ethiopia, Colonel Dejene Tsegaye, announced that Mekelle will be encircled and shelled, telling Tigray civilians to flee the city because Ethiopian forces would show no mercy.
 TPLF leader Debretsion Gebremichael said that his troops have stalled the Ethiopian forces on southern front.
+By 23 November the city was surrounded by the ENDF.